RefresherTowel/docs/catalyst/reference.md

   Simulates what the stat value would be if **all** extra operations in `extra_ops_array` were applied together, in addition to existing modifiers.

-  Each `extra_op` is a struct with the same fields as a modifier’s core fields:
+  Each `extra_op` is a struct with the same fields as a modifier's core fields:
   `.value`, `.operation`, `.layer`, `.stacks`, `.max_stacks`, `.condition`, `.stack_func`, `.family`, `.family_mode`.